amney24/COVID19/README.md

-# COVID19
+# COVID 19 in California
-Is it safe to reopen California?
+# Is it safe to reopen California?

+- Libraries used : Pandas, numpy, matplotlib, seaborn
+- COVID 19 by County Dataset from Kaggle https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset

+- Currently living in San Francisco, I was interesting into looking what is the safest county to be at when the lockdown will be eased.
+This is what pushed me to explore the dataset of COVID-19 by counties and try to answer these questions:

+Is it safe to re-open California?
+Which county should not re-open?
+What are the counties that should ease their lockdown policy

 Medium Article : https://medium.com/@amney.mounir/is-it-safe-to-re-open-california-e70edda8f878

-For this analysis, I will use the dataset of COVID-19 by counties retrieved from Kaggle.
-The focus of this analysis will be on the state of California that has around 70,000 cases and 3,000 deaths.
-Number of cases and deaths in California from January to May

-After exploring the data, I came up with few questions or topics of interest:
-- What is the first county that should reopen in California?
-- Which county should not ease its lock down policy?
-- What is the first county that should reopen in California?